 Effect of degree of job and major relatedness on job change probability

 After analyzing the results of the simple regression model, we looked at the effects of possible confounding factors on the dependent variable.
-The degree of relatedness did not prove to have a significant effect on the probability of employee’s job change.
+The degree of relatedness between their current job and their field of study did not prove to have a significant effect on the probability of employee’s job change.
 On average, people were 2.5% more likely to change jobs if their current employment didn’t match their field of study.
 The new relationship model explained only 0.23% of change in the dependent variable.

-Possible limitation to this model people assess their current job, not the previous one, .
+Possible limitation to this model is that people assess their current job, not their previous one, when determining a change in career.
 There are three other limitations in the explanation of what is happening in this model.
 Firstly, individuals could have already switched their previous job that was not related to what they studied to something that is similar to their skill set.
 Secondly, they could have gone to school to obtain a degree from a field that they would like to work in and then found a job in that industry.
 Thirdly, people changed jobs but still could be working in an unrelated field.
 Additionally, the only case for which this variable would be significant is when people did not change their jobs, did not go to a graduate school, and work in an unrelated field, since it that case we assess the direct effect of the college major and its relatedness on the turnover.
 One key finding was that on average there were less people who changed their job to something that was related to their highest degree (23.4%) than people who did not change their jobs and were working in related fields (62%).
 That leads to a conclusion that people on average tend to work in at least a somewhat related field.
 Overall, the regression is still picking up some omitted variable bias and should not be considered as a correct relationship model.

 Effect of age on job change probability